A theorem of Retakh for exact $\infty$-categories and higher extension functors: Extriangulated homotopy categories and higher extensions

+sending a pair of objects to the Retakh spectrum.
+Taking the $(-1)$-st homotopy group lets us induce a bifunctor on the homotopy category:

-It has recently been shown that the homotopy category~$\homcat \C$ of an exact quasi-category~$\C$ has a natural extriangulated structure \cite[Theorem~4.22]{NP20}, when equipped with the bifunctor~$\pi_{0}\Extcat^1_{\C}(B,A)$ as well as a readily accessible additive realization.
-In this section, we use of the Retakh Ext-$\Omega$--spectrum to shed new light on Nakaoka--Palu's result.
+It has recently been shown that $\homcat \C$ has a natural extriangulated structure when equipped with the bifunctor~$\pi_{-1}\Extcat_{\C}$ as well as a readily accessible additive realisation \cite[Theorem~4.22]{NP20}.
+In this section, we make use of the Retakh Ext-$\Omega$-spectrum to shed new light on Nakaoka--Palu's result.
 More specifically, our claim is that the Retakh spectrum determines the extriangulation of the homotopy category as well as extriangulated functors between them.
 We will also prove in \Cref{thm:higherext} that higher extension categories induce the higher extension groups when passing to the homotopy category.

-We need a few preliminary definitions to review the relatively new theory of extriangulated categories.
+We need a few preliminary definitions to review the relatively novel theory of extriangulated categories.

 \begin{definition} Let~$\c$ be an additive category and let~$\mathbf{E}\colon \c\op \times \c \to \Ab$ be an additive bifunctor into the category of abelian groups.
-We refer to group elements~$\xi\in \mathbf{E}(B,A)$ as \emph{$\mathbf{E}$--extensions}.
-A \emph{morphism of~$\mathbf{E}$--extensions}~$\xi\in\mathbf{E}(B_1,A_1)$ and~$\xi'\in\mathbf{E}(B_2,A_2)$ is a pair of morphisms~$(a\colon A_1\to A_2,b\colon B_1\to B_2)$ such that~$\mathbf{E}(b,A_2)(\xi')=\mathbf{E}(B_1,a)(\xi)$. \end{definition}
+We refer to group elements~$\xi\in \mathbf{E}(b,a)$ as \emph{$\mathbf{E}$-extensions}.
+A \emph{morphism of~$\mathbf{E}$-extensions}~$\xi\in\mathbf{E}(b_1,a_1)$ and~$\xi'\in\mathbf{E}(b_2,a_2)$ is a pair of morphisms~$(\alpha\colon a_1\to a_2,\beta\colon b_1\to b_2)$ such that~$\mathbf{E}(\beta,a_2)(\xi')=\mathbf{E}(b_1,\alpha)(\xi)$. \end{definition}

-Having defined a notion of a morphism of~$\mathbf{E}$--extensions, it is quickly checked that there is a category of such.
+Having defined a notion of a morphism of~$\mathbf{E}$-extensions, it is quickly checked that there is a category of such.
 We denote this by~$\mathbf{E}\mhyphen\!\Ext_{\c}^1$.

 The role played by~$\mathbf{E}$--extensions is that of equivalence classes of exact sequences.
-For example, if~$\C$ is an exact quasi-category we have an additive bifunctor
+If~$\C$ is an exact $\infty$-category, consider the functor

-where $\Sp$ is the quasi-category of spectrum objects of Kan complexes.
-This is the first component in the Retakh spectrum functor~$\Extcat_{\C}(-,-)$.
-It induces a biadditive functor